-Successful programmes are approved for a period of no more than five years, at which point learning providers must re-submit the programme.
+Successful programmes are normally approved for a period of no more than five years, at which point learning providers must re-submit the programme.

-During the approval period, providers are required to submit a report and any other relevant documentation to the Approval Committee as a mid-term review.
+During the approval period, providers are required to submit an annual report and any other relevant documentation which will include details of any substantive changes to the Approval Committee.
 Programmes may then be subject to a review visit, for which one to two months notice will be given.

 A fee will be charged to learning providers to cover the costs of the approval process.
 The amount of the fee will be agreed by the Approval Committee and reviewed each year.
-For information please contact the Approval Officer on 0131 244 3219.
+For information please contact the Approval Officer via contact@cldstandardscouncil.org.uk.